paulpls/knight/README.md

 ```

-### OPTIONS
+### OPTIONS (TODO)

-The following options are available for modifying the command output.
+The following options will be available for modifying the command output.

 | flag                                    | behavior                                                                                                                                                                       |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|